 […]

-The User Priority subfield contains the user priority value (0~7) of the data frames that are described by this element. .
-When the TCLAS element is present in the SCS Request frame containing this element, the User Priority subfield is set to the User Priority value specified in the TCLAS element.
+The User Priority subfield contains the user priority value (0~7) of the data frames that are described by this element.
+The User Priority subfield is set to the value of the User Priority subfield in the Intra-Access Category Priority element (#10071).
+When the TCLAS element is present in the SCS Request frame containing this element with a User Priority subfield set to a value from 0 to 7(#10071), the values specified in the User Priority subfields in both the TCLAS element and the QoS Characteristics element are identical.

 Do you agree to the resolution provided in doc 11-22/1436r8 for the following CIDs?